 Field Description Option Set Name Enter a name for this set of rules.
 This is a required field.
 Please note that if this field is left blank, the entire set will be deleted.
-Rule1 Action They are 4 actions.
-The default is Edit .
-Edit means you want to edit a selected rule (see following field).
-Insert Before means to insert a new rule before the rule selected.
-The rule after the selected rule will then be moved down by one rule.
+Rule1 Action moved down by one rule.
 Delete means to delete the selected rule and then all the rules after the selected one will be advanced one rule.
-Save Set means to save the whole set (note when you choose this action the Select Rule item will be disabled).
-Edit Insert Before Delete Save Set Select Rule When you choose Edit , Insert Before or Save Set in the previous field the cursor jumps to this field to allow you to select the rule to apply the action in question.
+Save Edit Insert Before Delete Save Set

+When you choose Edit, Insert Before or Save Set in the previous field Select Rule the cursor jumps to this field to allow you to select the rule to apply the 1 action in question.